-TL;DR: The Centers for Medicare & Medicaid Services retired NCD 220.6.14 — the FDG PET coverage policy for brain, cervical, ovarian, pancreatic, small cell lung, and testicular cancers — and replaced it with section 220.6.17, with the retirement recorded under NCD 295 as of January 9, 2026.
-Here's what billing teams need to know.
+Summary: The Centers for Medicare & Medicaid Services modified its FDG PET coverage policy for brain, cervical, ovarian, pancreatic, small cell lung, and testicular cancers, retiring the prior policy and replacing it with Section 220.6.17, effective May 15, 2026.
+Here's what billing teams need to do.

 Quick-Reference Table